 Special Projects, Instructor

-Mallory joined NCTRC's staff in 2015, and plans to attain certification this summer as a therapeutic riding instructor.
-She graduated from High Point University in 2017 with a bachelor's degree in Elementary Education and her master's degree in Educational Leadership is now underway.
+Mallory joined NCTRC's staff in 2015, and was certified as PATH riding instructor in 2019.
+She graduated from High Point University in 2017 with a bachelor's degree in Elementary Education and in 2018 with a master's degree in Educational Leadership; she is now enrolled in a doctoral program to complete her studies.
 Mallory loves having the opportunity through NCTRC to make camp an empowering experience for campers of all different ages and abilities.

 Facility Manager (medical leave)